AngelOfSol/combo-depo/README.md

 - [ ] create a how-to for running both dev and prod
-- [ ] create actual react pages for each element
+- [x] create actual react pages for each element
-- [ ] hook up router so I don't need to create separate entry points for each page
+- [x] hook up router so I don't need to create separate entry points for each page
 - [ ] allow combo submission
+- [ ] add navigation menu to the side
+- [ ] make it responsive
+- [ ] Make combo view page prettier
+    - [ ] Sidebox with metadata
+    - [ ] combo notation above embedded youtube
+    - [ ] centralized box with embedded youtube